Prepare facts and evidence

 - verbal evidence from you or your witnesses

-- affidavits from you, your witnesses, an assessor or repairer; affidavits are sworn statements signed by a justice of the peace, commissioner of declarations or a lawyer
+- affidavits from you, your witnesses, an assessor or repairer; affidavits are sworn statements signed in the presence of a justice of the peace, commissioner of declarations or a lawyer

 - documents like repair bills, receipts and quotes